intrinio/csharp-sdk/docs/IndexApi.md

       var identifier = "$GDP";  // string | An Index Identifier (symbol, Intrinio ID) var tag = "level";  // string | An Intrinio data tag <a href='https://data.intrinio.com/data-tags/economic'>reference</a>
       var type = "";  // string | Filter by type, when applicable (optional)
-      var startDate = "2018-01-01";  // DateTime? | Get historical data on or after this date (optional) var endDate = "";  // DateTime? | Get historical data on or before this date (optional) var sortOrder = "desc";  // string | Sort by date `asc` or `desc` (optional)  (default to desc) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var startDate = DateTime.Parse("2018-01-01");  // DateTime? | Get historical data on or after this date (optional) var endDate = DateTime.Now;  // DateTime? | Get historical data on or before this date (optional) var sortOrder = "desc";  // string | Sort by date `asc` or `desc` (optional)  (default to desc) var pageSize = 100;  // int? | The number of results to return (optional)  (default to 100) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)